 Can bladder cancer be cured?
 Bladder cancer is usually treatable when caught at an early stage but more challenging to address when found later.
 Recurrence also poses a risk, even with early-stage tumors, so regular surveillance is essential following treatment or surgery.

-What Affects Survival Rate and What Treatment Options Are Available?
+What Affects Survival Rate and What Treatment Options Are Available for Bladder Cancer?

 After diagnosing bladder cancer, your doctor will try to determine if it has advanced and if it has, how far.
 Doctors use a staging process to describe how far the tumor has penetrated the surrounding tissue and muscle, and to what extent it has spread to other parts of the body or metastasized.
 The staging process helps the doctor decide on the best way to treat it.